scqshine/xmlToMapDemo/README.md

 # xmlToMapDemo
-This demo is used for prsing xml to map
+This demo is used for prsing xml to map by itTec